VladStoyanoff/WaveConverter/README.md

 Each section is discussed in details below.

+## Low Pass Filter (Fc = 32.9 Hz)

 (photo of the filter in the schematic + photo of the plot from Ryan)

 The EEG waves that are of interest to us are between the 12-30 Hz frequency range.
 So we filter out anything over that.
-A second order filter design is used and the formula used to control the filter is the following - fc = 1/2πRC, where R is the resistor value to the power of 3 and C is the capacitor value (220 nF in the formula would be written as 220 x 10 to the power of -6).
+A second order filter design is used and the formula used to control the filter is the following: fc = 1/2πRC ((only if the both the resistors and both the capacitors have the same values), where R is the resistor value to the power of 3 and C is the capacitor value (220 nF in the formula would be written as 220 x 10 to the power of -6).

 [More information on second order filters](https://www.electronics-tutorials.ws/filter/second-order-filters.html)

+## Instrumental Amplifier (gain ~91)

+(photo of the filter in the schematic)

+Alpha wave signals are 15-50 uV so we need a lot of amplification in the circuit to reach the range in which the ADC reads.
+An instrumentation amplifier takes as its inputs 2 voltages, and outputs the difference between the two multiplied by some gain given by: G = 1 + (50.5 kOhm)/R, where R is the total resistance between pin 1 and 8.
+With this converter we use only 1 amplifier with a set gain of ~91, because Open Scope MZ cannot generate waves with an amplitude as low as the ones from the brain.
+To make it as realistic as possible, we generate a wave with an amplitude of 2.7 mV - this is the amplitude that you would have if you amplified a wave with an amplitude of 30uV with another amplifier with a set gain of ~91.
+So realistically, if you have good measuring equipment, all you need to add is another amplifier that's the same as this one to the circuit.

+## High Pass Filter (Fc = 7.2 Hz, gain = 1)

+(photo of the filter in the schematic + photo of the plot from Ryan)

+Conversely to the low pass filter, the high pass one, filters everything under the frequency range we care about.
+The formula for controlling the filter is: fc = 1/2πRC (only if the both the resistors and both the capacitors have the same values).

+## Notch Filter (50 Hz)

+(photo of the filter in the schematic + photo of the plot from Ryan)

 This filter is specific and unlike the others.
+It filters out a specific frequency while leaving the frequncies prior to the target and after the target the same.
-It filters out a specific frequency There's a very sharp noise signal at around 50 Hz for Raspberry Pi 3B+ and 60 Hz for Raspberry Pi 4.
+We use a notch filter because, there's a very sharp noise signal at around 50 Hz for Raspberry Pi 3B+ and 60 Hz for Raspberry Pi 4.
 It is normal and is called power line intereference.
+While using a notch filter will not completely remove it, it helps a lot.
+When adding an additional amplifier to the circuit, I strongly recommend having another notch filter just like this one, because the interference will get amplified.

+# ADC and Raspberry Pi

+Now comes the time when you have to setup the connection between the Raspberry Pi and the ADC.
+As a quick reminder, the ADC turns the amplified and filtered analog signal into a digital one, so that the RPI can understand it.

+## Raspberry Pi 3B+

+There are several ways one can set up a Raspberry Pi, but what I will describe here will suffice for Windows 10.
+What you will need is a monitor and a mouse.

+Supply the ADC chip with 5V from Rpi to ensure the maximum input voltage range possible.
+The pin configuration and connection in the image above is correct, but it is recommended to double check the connection, because wiring mistakes can lead to damaging the chip and/or the Rpi.